nanopick/digital-signin-sheet/README.md

 2. A React/Node application for administrator to view guest records.

-The admin is deployed at https://sheet.stevemu.com
+* The admin is deployed at https://sheet.stevemu.com
+* The java app has to been installed on a Mac/Linux/Windows computer